Frueber/nuget-repackager/README.md

 # NuGet Repackager

-NuGet Repackager is a .NET tool for repackaging pre-release NuGet packages into an automatically calculated release version, or into a specified pre-release or release version.
+NuGet Repackager is a .NET tool for repackaging pre-release NuGet packages into their standard release version, or into a specified pre-release or release version.
 This tool also provides options for updating associated files to reflect the occurrence of the repackaging.

-Developers can focus their attention towards managing the semantic versioning of the pre-release version tag instead of the standard release version and can leverage this tool when a pre-release package is chosen for a standard release.
-Once leveraging this tool it's unlikely that a developer would need to manually change the standard release version part of a package version (`1.2.3` in `1.2.3-pr.4.5.6`).
-Developers will only need to maintain the additions of and updates to the pre-release version part of a package version (`-pr.4.5.6` in `1.2.3-pr.4.5.6`).
+Developers can leverage this tool when a pre-release package is chosen for a standard release.
+Developers will need to maintain the pre-release version part of the package version (`-pr.4.5.6` in `1.2.3-pr.4.5.6`) and will only increment the standard release version part of a package version (`1.2.3` in `1.2.3-pr.4.5.6`) by one in the corresponding position of the greatest position of the pre-release version part.
+For example, if the current release version is `1.0.0` and a pre-release change is made that adds `-pr.0.1.0` then the full package version would be `1.1.0-pr.0.1.0`.

-This tool aims to assist developers with Continuous Integration during NuGet package development, and makes branching strategies like trunk-based or mainline branching easier, as it lends itself towards making small updates and frequently available pre-release packages, and performs automated package version and branch reconciliation to keep developers moving forward.
+This tool aims to assist developers with Continuous Integration during NuGet package development, and makes trunk-based or mainline branching easier, as it lends itself towards making small updates and frequently available pre-release packages, and performs automated package version and branch reconciliation to keep developers moving forward.

 # Install NuGet Repackager As A .NET Tool